 Based on the above findings, it is concluded the application's proposed transportation impacts would not adversely affect the public interest.
+However, the PUD shall be required satisfy the recommendations of the Revised TIA above to facilitate safe and functioning roadways, consistent with the LDC.

 - 2. Potable water impacts.
-Potable Water Element Policy 1.1.1 adopts a level of service (LOS) standard of 150 gallons per person per day for residential demand and approximately 2,750 gallons per acre per day for non-residential demand.
-Based on the 72 proposed dwelling units, the proposed rezoning would result in an increase of 25,920 gallons per day.
-The DRC comments letter finds a potable water is readily available and that connection would be required (see Attachment B).
+Potable Water Element Policy 1.1.1 adopts a level of service (LOS) standard of 150 gallons per person per day for residential demand and approximately 2,750 gallons per acre per day for nonresidential demand.
+Based on the 205 proposed dwelling units, the proposed rezoning would result in an increase of 73,800 gallons per day.
+The property will connect to centralized water and sewer by Marion County Utilities.
 Thus, it is concluded the application's potable water impacts would not adversely affect the public interest. - 3.
 Sanitary sewer impacts.
 Sanitary Sewer Element Policy 1.1.1 adopts a LOS standard of 110 gallons per person per day for residential demand and approximately 2,000 gallons per acre per day for commercial and industrial demand.
-Based on the 72 proposed dwelling units, the proposed rezoning would result in an increase of 19,008 gallons per day.
-The DRC comments letter finds a sanitary sewer infrastructure is available and that connection would be required (see Attachment B).
+Based on the 205 proposed dwelling units, the proposed rezoning would result in an increase of 54,120 gallons per day.
+The property will connect to centralized water and sewer by Marion County Utilities.
 Thus, it is concluded the application's sanitary sewer impacts would not adversely affect the public interest.